mwendaB/Microservices-E-Commerce/docs/TROUBLESHOOTING.md

 5. Use the debugging commands provided above

 Remember: Most issues are due to incorrect setup, missing dependencies, or typos in configuration.
 Take your time and verify each step!

+---
+Intern-focused enhancements added; use prompt templates to accelerate accurate diagnosis.